Growing mushrooms indoors: From Psilocybe to shiitake, some things remain the same when thinking about how to grow mushrooms indoors

+Are you interested in how to grow mushrooms indoors?
 There are many different methods that you can use for growing mushrooms indoors with hundreds of different species that can be cultivated.
 Sometimes it can become overwhelming and confusing with all the different material available on the internet.
 With this post we will break down the easy methods for growing mushrooms using a grow kit, toilet paper, or using straw.
-We will cover some basics that will apply to growing mushrooms indoors regardless of the method or species you choose.
+We will cover some basics that will apply to indoor mushroom growing, regardless of the method or species you choose.
 There are many little tweaks and specifics to be aware of for individual species but if you follow these basics you are bound to be successful as a beginner.
 These concepts lay the foundation to become a pro at indoor mushroom growing.

 The most important parameters for growing mushrooms indoors